spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 M_{corrective} = F (\alpha)
 \end{equation}

-As the rocket gains velocity in the direction opposite the disturbance, a *damping moment* is generated as a result of the relative speed of the airspeed, in the direction orthogonal to the longitudinal axis.
+As the rocket gains velocity in the direction opposite the disturbance, a *damping moment* is generated as a result of the relative speed of the air, in the direction orthogonal to the longitudinal axis.
 As this *damping moment* opposes the angular velocity caused by the *corrective moment*, its sign is opposite to the angular velocity.
 The *damping moment* is also a function of angular velocity [@mandell1973, pg.81-82].